Interpretable Few-shot Learning with Online Attribute Selection: Introduction

 1) We propose a mechanism for FSL based on human-friendly attributes.
 It does not require attribute labels during inference.
-2) Not all attributes might be relevant to the task at each episode of few-shot learning.
-Therefore, we proposed an online attribute selection mechanism that improves interpretability and few-shot classification accuracy by filtering out irrelevant attributes in each episode.
-3) We propose a mechanism that detects the episodes where the pool of known attributes are not adequate for the novel task and compensates them by engaging unknown attributes.
-Unknown attributes are learned to complement the human-friendly attributes without overlapping them by minimizing mutual information during training.
-This prevents the overlap between human-friendly attributes and unknown attributes from hurting the possibility of human test-time intervention on human-friendly attributes.
+2) Not all attributes may be relevant to the task in each episode of few-shot learning.
+Therefore, we propose an online attribute selection mechanism that enhances interpretability and few-shot classification accuracy by filtering out irrelevant attributes in each episode.
+This is the main contribution of our paper and the high-level motivation is shown in Figure \ref{fig.motivation}.
+3) We propose a mechanism that detects episodes where the pool of known human-friendly attributes is inadequate for the novel task and subsequently augments it by engaging some unknown attributes.
+These unknown attributes are learned to complement the human-friendly attributes without overlapping them.
+This is achieved by minimizing mutual information between unknown attributes and the human-friendly attributes during training.
+Such overlap is undesirable because, in the presence of a large overlap, altering only a known attribute during the test-time intervention may not simulate its actual impact on the prediction.

 Figure \ref{fig.diagram} shows the process of learning and selecting relevant attributes in an episode of 5-way 1-shot setting.
 Black-box FSL models are more free to concentrate solely on attaining high accuracy.
-Despite this, the proposed interpretable method performs on par with four previously state-of-the-art black-box FSL models on four widely used datasets.
+Despite this, the proposed interpretable method performs on par with four previously state-of-the-art black-box FSL models on four widely used datasets in terms of accuracy and also achieves the highest decision alignment with human understanding compared to all compared methods.